MikeTaylor/firefly/doc/philosophy.md

-# Philosophy of the MAFIA project
+# Philosophy of the Firefly project

 <!-- md2toc -l 2 philosophy.md -->
 * [Open to anyone to contribute](#open-to-anyone-to-contribute)